kpuduls/kpuduls/README.md

 Hey there 👋

-I’m Krisjanis, a junior electronics engineer, data science enthusiast, creative coder and self-proclaimed python developer.
+I’m Krisjanis, a junior electronics engineer, aspiring data scientist, creative coder and self-proclaimed python developer.
 I make it my mission to introduce control engineering to the wider open-source community and try combine it with some data science / machine learning.
 To make it all more interesting, I am using tools that are free to use and written in python.